"Repent and Be Baptized"

 Is More Than One Baptism Required For Salvation?

 It was not a new concept that John the Baptist invented.
 BAPTISM was one of three requirements for the conversion of a proselyte to Judaism.
 "One is not a convert until he is circumcised and IMMERSES" (Seder Nashim, Tractate Yevamot, Gemara, ch.4, Folio 46b).
 Then a sacrifice was the third.
 But where did that idea of IMMERSION of converts come from?
 Before receiving the law on Mount Sinai, the people were required to WASH their clothes (and by implication themselves also) and stay away from their wives (menstruation & ejaculation make a person unclean again) (Ex.
 19:14-15).
 Was that ancient BAPTISM merely a once-in-a-lifetime event?
 IMMERSION upon conversion only?
 Many "Christian" churches seem to think so.
 But if Israelites -- after being BAPTIZED -- then touched an unclean thing, they must be BAPTIZED AGAIN.
 They were required to "WASH their clothes and BATHE with water" and were "unclean till evening" (Lev.
 15:5).
 It was a regular way of life.
 Josephus says the Essenes BATHED DAILY in a mikveh (Wars 2:8:5).
 This is "the doctrine of BAPTISMS" (Heb.
 6:2) plural -- not just one BAPTISM at conversion -- or at Mount Sinai.
 BAPTISMS are still obligatory.
 From Lev.
 11:32; 13:54-58; 14:8; 15:1-27; 16:24-28; 17:15; Num.
 19:19 and Deut.
 23:11 we see a way of life.
 The early church met near a RIVER for this reason (Acts 16:12-13) and Paul said, "Touch not the unclean thing" (2 Cor.
 6:17).
 Why not touch a corpse?
 Why not touch a menstruant?
 Because "no unclean person hath any inheritance in the kingdom" (Eph.
 5:5).
 Today sinks have been provided to IMMERSE dirty hands and bathtubs have been provided to IMMERSE dirty bodies.
-Good sanitation and hygiene require it just as much today as in ancient times.
+Good sanitation and hygiene require it.
+The only difference between us and them is that we have no Tabernacle or Temple today.
+That eliminates "diverse (Levitical) WASHINGS imposed on them till the time of restitution" (Heb.
+9:10), but certainly not all washings.
 Yes, more than one BAPTISM is required for salvation.